2014 DKFZ Summer Internship in Cancer Research

 The deadline for application (including the letter of support) is 1st March.

-Apply for the Internship now (system will open in Mid-January).
+Apply for the Internship now (system will open in December).

-As part of your application, you will be asked to provide electronic copies (PDF format) of the following documents:
+As part of your application, you will be asked to provide electronic copies (PDF format) of the following documents (in english):

 - university registration certificate that confirms your status as a student

 - university transcript of records.